GamesCrafters/homefun/README.md

 # Homefun Template

 Python aid for completing the Gamescrafters Homefun series.
-Incomplete functions are marked `# TODO`, but just completing these functions will not be enough for the later Homefuns.
+Incomplete functions are marked `# TODO`, but just completing these functions may not be sufficient.
 You are encouraged to change any module as you see fit.

 ## Requirements